plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 An Editor Adapter gives a specific editor widget the value-transfer functions needed by `jivs-dom`.
 Different widget behaviors require different adapter implementations.
 Initial implementations will support input, textarea, and select elements, with specialized implementations where their value semantics differ.

 Applications do not register adapters directly.
-They register an `IDomEditorAdapterDefinition` with `IDomEditorAdapterFactory`.
+They register an `IDomEditorAdapterDefinition` with `IDomEditorAdapterDefinitionFactory`.
 The factory maintains and selects from those definitions.
 After a definition is selected for an element, the definition directly instantiates the appropriate adapters.
 There is no separate adapter registry or adapter lookup.

 Editor adapters support two directions of communication: